jbcool17/jbencoding/README.md

 - More to come.
 - Bars & Tone Generator - BTGEN

+## AutoWaterMarker
+- python scripts that use moviepy & ffmpeg to randomly watermark and encode videos

 ## Possible  Guides/HOW TOs
 - Spec Sheets
 - Handling Closed Captioning?